redhat-exd-rebuilds/freshmaker/docs/index.rst

 Freshmaker
 ==========

-The ODCS (On Demand Compose Service) is a service allowing to generate temporary compose (mainly the RPM repository) with packages from Koji using the REST API.
+Freshmaker is a service that automatically rebuilds content.
+It is currently written to handle rebuilding container images with CVEs when new RPMs are available that address those CVEs.

 .. toctree::
    :maxdepth: 2